 The complexity for the computation of the moments is the same as in the work of Schlemmer et al. The computation of the moments corresponds to a convolution and can be efficiently implemented using the FFT.
 Our current implementation does not focus on an optimal performance.
 For our examples the runtime is approximately 1 minute using the FFT, which we still consider feasible.
 But when moving to 3D the runtime becomes a challenge.

-In our future work, we plan extend the moment normalization to time dependent and 3D flow fields.
-The generalization to 3D involves a couple of challenges, but should generally be possible.
-While the generalization of the approach using algebraic moment invariants is hard to generalize, the idea of normalization is extendible to 3D.
+In our future work, we plan to extend the moment normalization to time dependent and 3D flow fields.
+The generalization to 3D involves a couple of challenges, but is possible.